wp-cli/wp-cli-tests/README.md

 ## Support

-GitHub issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support
+Github issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support